MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 ### Create a table

 Retrieve an instance of the `TableClient` using the `TableServiceClient` class.
-Use the [``TableClient.CreateIfNotExistsAsync``](/dotnet/api/azure.data.tables.tableclient.createifnotexistsasync) method on the `TableClient` to create a new table if it doesn't already exist.
-This method will return a reference to the existing or newly created table.
+Create a new table if it doesn't already exist using the [``TableClient.CreateIfNotExistsAsync``](/dotnet/api/azure.data.tables.tableclient.createifnotexistsasync) method on the `TableClient`.
+This method returns a reference to the existing or newly created table.

 :::code language="csharp" source="~/azure-cosmos-tableapi-dotnet/001-quickstart/Program.cs" id="create_table" :::